Team-Tea-Time/teamteatime.net/content/docs/laravel-forum/5/installation.md

 `php artisan forum:install tailwind`

-After completing this step, you can define your forum categories in the `forum_categories` table, or authenticate with a user that has the `createCategories` ability (granted to all users by default) and use the 'Create category' panel displayed on the forum index (`/forum`).
+After completing this step, you can define your forum categories in the `forum_categories` table, or authenticate with a user that has the `createCategories` ability (granted to all users by default) and use the 'Create category' button displayed on the forum index (`/forum`).

 ### Additional steps